Female Urology Overview

 Symptoms of interstitial cystitis are different from person to person.
 Some people might not have symptoms on a daily basis.
 Some symptoms get worse based on diet, monthly cycles, sitting for a long period of time, or stress.

 If you have the symptoms listed above, visit your doctor to get an exam and complete a urine test.
-Other test, such as a cystoscopy, may be performed to see if the bladder is abnormal.
+Other tests, such as a cystoscopy, may be performed to see if the bladder is abnormal.

 Treatments we offer